LucasDSL/APInsights/README.md

 ```txt
 GET https://apinsights.herokuapp.com/insight/54
 ```
-Return item with specified id:
+Return an array with one item with the requested id:
 <img src="./examples/example6.png">

 ```txt